 Penzance is the place to buy, according to Jayne: “Prices are still reasonable, there are some fabulous Victorian town houses to buy and the town centre is vibrant with some great shops and interesting restaurants.
 It has great community, and it’s just a short walk to Newlyn where you can buy fresh seafood daily.”

 If you have little spare time and need some help with local market knowledge, employing a property search agent such as Jayne on your behalf can provide the perfect solution.
 Jayne recently won the ARP award for ‘Property Finder of the Year 2017’ and often has insider knowledge of new properties before they come on the open market.
-A portion of Jayne’s fee is also donated to St. Petroc’s Society, who provide accommodation, support, advice, training and resettlement services to single homeless people in Cornwall.

 In and around the Newquay area, you’ll find a host of stunning new coastal houses and apartments from the luxury property developer Legacy Properties, featuring all mod cons and chic, contemporary living spaces.